 Obtain rise and fall time data by setting the simulator for a transient analysis simulation.
 The control inputs of the buffer are set to enable the buffer outputs and a driving waveform is applied to the buffer input.
 The slew rate of the input stimulus driving waveform should match the internal slew rate of the technology (i.e. the slew rate of the pre-driver that would normally drive the final output stage).
 Rising edge ramp rate data is obtained by placing a load resistance from the output to ground then stimulating the buffer so that the output switches from low to high.
 Falling edge ramp data is captured with the load resistor tied to Vcc.
 Use a load resistance of 50 ohms.
-If the device buffer does not have enough drive capability to make a significant output transition then a higher value of load resistance may be used, but this must be noted in the IBIS file (see the description of the [Ramp] keyword in the IBIS specification for specific details).
-For an open drain or ECL type device buffer s, measure the rise and fall times into the load resistor and voltage used by the manufacture when specifying propagation delays.
+If the buffer does not have enough drive capability to make a significant output transition then a higher value of load resistance may be used, but this must be noted in the IBIS file (see the description of the [Ramp] keyword in the IBIS specification for specific details).
+For an open drain or ECL type buffer s, measure the rise and fall times into the load resistor and voltage used by the manufacturer when specifying propagation delays.
 As with the I-V simulations the package lead (L_pin, R_pin, C_pin) parasitics must be removed.
-However, simulations are performed with C_comp included in the circuit.
-Note that to avoid errors when trying to correlate later simulations with those used to extract rise/fall time information, use the same "time step" throughout the simulation and correlation procedure.
+However, simulations are performed with those used to extract rise/fall time information, use the same "time step" throughout the simulation and correlation procedure.